Your Spiritual Gifts

 Just comment on the Blog with your details.

-Originally used for studies in an Australian National Christian Youth Convention (NCYC).
+Originally used for studies in an Australian National Christian Youth Convention (NCYC) in Adelaide, 1975.
+Updated and expanded, 2010.

 They are gifts